fhoedemakers/pico-smsplus/README.md

 - LEFT/RIGHT: next/previous page.
 - A (Circle): Open folder/flash and start game.
 - B (X): Back to parent folder.
-- START: Starts game currently loaded in flash.
+- START: Show metadata and box art (when available).

 The colors in the menu can be changed and saved:
   - Select + Up/Down changes the foreground color.